-If you have newly planted fig trees in your yard, you may not have any fruit on the branches just yet.
-If that is the case, you might be wondering when fig trees bear fruit, and whether you are doing something wrong.
+If you have new fig trees in your yard, you might not have fruit on the branches yet.
+In that case, you might be wondering when your fig trees will bear fruit – and when to expect your first crop.

 So, when does a fig tree produce fruit?
-Common fig trees produce fruit starting as early as May or June, and will continue fruiting as late as the first frost of the season (October or November in some areas).
-A fig tree will produce fruit 1 to 2 years after planting.
-Some fig tree varieties can produce fruit twice in one year, first in spring or summer and then in fall.
+A fig tree bears fruit 3 to 4 years after planting.
+An immature tree may produce fruit that never ripens.
+Fig trees bear fruit as early as May and continue as late as first frost (November in some areas).
+Some varieties produce figs twice a year: once in spring or summer (Breba crop) & once in fall.

 When Does A Fig Tree Produce Fruit?

-Some fig trees bear fruit as early as May or June, and continue producing until the first frost of the season, in October or November.
-It is also important to remember that some varieties of fig trees can produce fruit twice per year once they are mature.
+Some fig trees bear fruit as early as May or June, and they can continue producing until the first frost of the season (which comes as late as November in some areas).
+Remember that some fig varieties can produce fruit twice per year once they are mature.

 The second harvest of figs usually occurs in late September to early November.
 This late crop of figs ripens on the current year’s branches.

-Common fig trees, or ficus carica, are self-pollinating.
-However, keep in mind that self-pollination does not mean guaranteed pollination – more on this later.
+Common fig trees (Ficus carica) are self-pollinating – but keep in mind that self-pollination does not mean guaranteed pollination (more on this later!)

 Do Fig Trees Produce Fruit Every Year?

-No, fig trees do not produce fruit every year.
-Most fig trees will need at least 1 to 2 years before they grow to maturity and can start producing fruit.
+Fig trees do not produce fruit every year until they reach maturity.
+Most fig trees will need at least 3 to 4 years after planting before they start producing fruit that ripens fully.

-Also, keep in mind that common problems such as frost injury, over pruning, and over fertilizing can further delay the production of fruit, possibly by a year or more.
+Also, keep in mind that common problems (such as frost injury, excessive heat, over pruning, and over fertilizing) can further delay the production of fruit (sometimes by a year or more).

-Remember that if you plant a seed harvested from a fig tree, you may end up growing a tree that will never bear fruit.
-To ensure fruit production on fig trees, buy established trees from nurseries.
+If you plant a seed harvested from a fig tree, you may end up growing a tree that will never bear fruit.
+To ensure fruit production on fig trees, buy established trees from nurseries (such as Stark Brothers or Gurney’s).

 How Much Fruit Does A Fig Tree Produce?

-Generally, a mature fig tree that is 1 to 2 years old will produce 20 to 60 figs per tree in a year.
-Assuming each fig weighs 2 ounces on average, you would expect 40 to 120 ounces or 2.5 to 7.5 pounds (1.1 to 3.4 kilograms) of figs per tree in a year.
+Generally, a mature fig tree that is 3 to 4 years old will produce 20 to 60 figs per tree in a year.
+Assuming each fig weighs 1.4 ounces on average, you would expect 28 to 84 ounces or 1.75 to 5.25 pounds of figs per tree in a year.

 What Kind Of Fig Tree Should I Buy?